 This document defines many features and parameters, and a valid range for each parameter is usually specified.
 Equipment (CM and CMTS) requirements are always explicitly stated.
-Equipment must comply with all mandatory (MUST and MUST NOT) requirements to be considered compliant with this specification.
-Support of nonmandatory features and parameter values is optional.
+Equipment is to comply with all mandatory (MUST and MUST NOT) requirements to be considered compliant with this specification.
+Support of non-mandatory features and parameter values is optional.